Harish-S-partesh/Hamming-Shannon_fano/README.md

 # Huffman-Shannon_fano
 # Aim:
 Consider a discrete memoryless source with symbols and statistics {0.125, 0.0625, 0.25, 0.0625, 0.125, 0.125, 0.25} for its output.
 Apply the Huffman and Shannon-Fano to this source.
-Show that by drawing the tree diagram, and
-Calculate the average code word length, entropy, variance, redundancy, and efficiency.
+Show that draw the tree diagram, the average code word length, Entropy, Variance, Redundancy, Efficiency.
 # Tools Required:
-- Python with NumPy and SciPy libraries.
+Python IDE with Numpy and Scipy.
-- Google Colab

 # Program:
 ```
 #Huffman and Shannon-Fano coding